- Upserve is a POS system that offers mobile functionality for restaurants, allowing customers to pay from their tables.

-Key takeaway: Upserve offers three pricing plans ranging from $59 to $359 per month, plus additional fees for extra terminals and payment processing fees.
+Key takeaway: Upserve offers three pricing plans ranging from $59 to $359 per month, with additional fees for extra terminals and payment processing.

 Upserve helps you gain greater insights and manage your restaurant more efficiently.
 Here is an overview of the features that make that happen:

 Upserve offers a full suite of hardware, and the company will work with you to determine what is necessary for your business.
-Here are some of the hardware options you can choose from:
+Here are some of the hardware options: